raistmaj/xml2json/README.md

 * condition: Empty by default, C/C++ code to be evaluate within an if condition to consider if we must read that node
 * name: Name we want to use to identify the element in our data structure and in the json, is 1-1
 * refclass: Class to be used in the referenced elements.
+* value: Type we want to use on the map

 The next types are supported by the refclass attribute